 Students can participate in a Christmas caroling outreach, sponsored by the Center for Global Opportunities, on Dec.
 14 from 8 p.m. to 10 p.m.
 Bob Jones University students will have the opportunity to sing at a Greenville city plaza downtown.

 The caroling event is one of two student body outreaches the CGO sponsors each semester.
-Baun hopes that since the event is scheduled close to Christmas, the caroling will attract a lot of people and engage them enough to participate.
+Since the event is scheduled close to Christmas, the caroling should attract a lot of people and engage them enough to participate.

 Leader of urban evangelism Benn Silveira is excited for what this opportunity will provide the students. “[The caroling] will be an attempt to engage the people … in downtown Greenville in a conversation of the Gospel while showing the love of Christ by handing out free hot chocolate,” he said.